nil-two/cdr/README.md

 1. Copy `cdr` into your `$PATH`.
 2. Make `cdr` executable.
-3. Add following config to your shell's rcfile.
+3. Add the following config to your shell's profile.

 | Shell |                       |
 |-------|-----------------------|